 “All this time the chief ‘surgeon’ was keeping up firm pressure on the uterus, which he continued to do till it was firmly contracted.
 No sutures were put into the uterine wall.
 The assistant who had held the abdominal walls now slipping his hands to each extremity of the wound, and a porous grass mat was placed over the wound and secured there.
 The bands which fastened the woman down were cut, and she was gently turned to the edge of the bed, and then over into the arms of assistants, so that the fluid in the abdominal cavity could drain away on to the floor.
 She was then replaced in her former position, and the mat having been removed, the edges of the wound, i.e., the peritoneum, were brought into close apposition, seven thin iron spikes, well polished, like acupression needles, being used for the purpose, and fastened by string made from bark cloth (see Fig. 18).
 A paste prepared by chewing two different roots and spitting the pulp into a bowl was then thickly plastered over the wound, a banana leaf warmed over the fire being placed on top of that, and, finally, a firm bandage of mbugu cloth completed the operation.”

 Forty-eight hours after the operation the woman had a fever and was not producing milk, a friend had to nurse the baby.
-Each day her wound dressing was replaced, the pus being sponged up.
+Each day her wound dressing was replaced, the pus being sponged up in the process.

 “Eleven days after the operation the wound was entirely healed, and the woman seemed quite comfortable.
 The uterine discharge was healthy.
 This was all I saw of the case, as I left on the eleventh day.
 The child had a slight wound on the right shoulder; this was dressed with pulp, and healed in four days.”